opengisch/QField-docs/documentation/reference/qfieldcloud/projects.en.md

 ## File versions

 QFieldCloud uses file versioning.
-This allows you to restore to a previous version of any modified file.
-Files and file versions can be found under the **Files** section of your project.
+This allows users to restore to a previous version of any modified file.
+Files and file versions can be found under the **Files** section of one's projects.
 Subscriptions plans allow a different number of versions per file.
 See the qfield.cloud [pricing page for further details](https://qfield.cloud/pricing.html).

 ### Deleting old file versions

-To ensure that only relevant file versions are kept, and to reduce the amount of storage needed by your account, you can delete obsolete file versions.
-You can manually delete file versions from the project's **File** section.
+To ensure that only relevant file versions are kept, and to reduce the amount of storage needed by accounts, users can delete obsolete file versions.
+One can manually delete file versions from the project's **File** section.

 To delete file versions in QFieldCloud, follow these steps: